john-itcsolutions/cheirrs/README.md

 Insert the following text and replace with your own db_name (most of this is to provide schemata and extensions for the 'gis' part of postgis, the final 2 sql scripts addressing elastos requirements):

-`docker exec -i postgis_container psql -d db_name -U postgres -c 'ALTER ROLE gmu WITH PASSWORD "gmu";' -c 'CREATE SCHEMA IF NOT EXISTS postgis;' -c 'CREATE EXTENSION IF NOT EXISTS postgis WITH SCHEMA postgis;' -c 'CREATE SCHEMA IF NOT EXISTS topology;' -c 'CREATE EXTENSION IF NOT EXISTS postgis_topology WITH SCHEMA topology;' -c 'CREATE SCHEMA IF NOT EXISTS postgis_sfcgal;' -c 'CREATE EXTENSION IF NOT EXISTS postgis_sfcgal WITH SCHEMA postgis_sfcgal;' -c 'CREATE SCHEMA IF NOT EXISTS fuzzystrmatch;' -c 'CREATE EXTENSION IF NOT EXISTS fuzzystrmatch WITH SCHEMA fuzzystrmatch;' -c 'CREATE SCHEMA IF NOT EXISTS address_standardizer;' -c 'CREATE EXTENSION IF NOT EXISTS address_standardizer WITH SCHEMA address_standardizer;' -c 'CREATE SCHEMA IF NOT EXISTS address_standardizer_data_us;' -c 'CREATE EXTENSION IF NOT EXISTS address_standardizer_data_us WITH SCHEMA address_standardizer_data_us;' -c 'CREATE SCHEMA IF NOT EXISTS tiger;' -c 'CREATE EXTENSION IF NOT EXISTS postgis_tiger_geocoder WITH SCHEMA tiger;' -c 'CREATE SCHEMA IF NOT EXISTS tiger_data;' -c 'CREATE EXTENSION IF NOT EXISTS tiger_data WITH SCHEMA tiger;'  && cat create_table_scripts.sql | docker exec -i postgis_container psql -U postgres -d db_name -c '\i create_table_scripts.sql' && cat insert_rows_scripts.sql | docker exec -i postgis_container psql -U postgres -d db_name -c '\i insert_rows_scripts.sql'`
+`docker exec -i postgis_container psql -d db_name -U postgres -c "ALTER ROLE gmu WITH PASSWORD 'gmu';" -c 'CREATE SCHEMA IF NOT EXISTS postgis;' -c 'CREATE EXTENSION IF NOT EXISTS postgis WITH SCHEMA postgis;' -c 'CREATE SCHEMA IF NOT EXISTS topology;' -c 'CREATE EXTENSION IF NOT EXISTS postgis_topology WITH SCHEMA topology;' -c 'CREATE SCHEMA IF NOT EXISTS postgis_sfcgal;' -c 'CREATE EXTENSION IF NOT EXISTS postgis_sfcgal WITH SCHEMA postgis_sfcgal;' -c 'CREATE SCHEMA IF NOT EXISTS fuzzystrmatch;' -c 'CREATE EXTENSION IF NOT EXISTS fuzzystrmatch WITH SCHEMA fuzzystrmatch;' -c 'CREATE SCHEMA IF NOT EXISTS address_standardizer;' -c 'CREATE EXTENSION IF NOT EXISTS address_standardizer WITH SCHEMA address_standardizer;' -c 'CREATE SCHEMA IF NOT EXISTS address_standardizer_data_us;' -c 'CREATE EXTENSION IF NOT EXISTS address_standardizer_data_us WITH SCHEMA address_standardizer_data_us;' -c 'CREATE SCHEMA IF NOT EXISTS tiger;' -c 'CREATE EXTENSION IF NOT EXISTS postgis_tiger_geocoder WITH SCHEMA tiger;' -c 'CREATE SCHEMA IF NOT EXISTS tiger_data;' -c 'CREATE EXTENSION IF NOT EXISTS tiger_data WITH SCHEMA tiger;'  && cat create_table_scripts.sql | docker exec -i postgis_container psql -U postgres -d db_name -c '\i create_table_scripts.sql' && cat insert_rows_scripts.sql | docker exec -i postgis_container psql -U postgres -d db_name -c '\i insert_rows_scripts.sql'`

 We have a running database on port 5432 (since issuing "docker-compose up").